 6. Underlines the need to ensure greater protection for environmental defenders under the Convention through a mechanism that can deliver a rapid response;

-7. Establishes a mechanism under the authority of the Meeting of the Parties in the form of an independent Rapporteur on environmental defenders to provide a rapid response to alleged violations of article 3 (8);
+7. Establishes a mechanism under the authority of the Meeting of the Parties in the form of an independent Special Rapporteur on environmental defenders to provide a rapid response to alleged violations of the obligations under article 3 (8);

 8. Decides that the mechanism shall function in line with the mandate set out in the annex to the present decision;

-9. Requests the secretariat to organize a call for candidates and a nomination process for the election of the independent Rapporteur on environmental defenders;
+9. Requests the secretariat to organize a call for candidates and a nomination process for the election of the independent Special Rapporteur on environmental defenders;

-10. Decides to hold an extraordinary session of the Meeting of the Parties in 202x in order to elect the independent Rapporteur on environmental defenders;
+10. Decides to hold an extraordinary session of the Meeting of the Parties in 202x in order to elect the independent Special Rapporteur on environmental defenders;

 11. Welcomes the offer of [Party] to lead the work on environmental defenders;

-12. Calls on Parties and other stakeholders to facilitate and assist the work of the Rapporteur by providing him/her with information and inviting him/her to undertake country visits;
+12. Calls on Parties and other stakeholders to facilitate and assist the work of the Special Rapporteur by providing him/her with information and inviting him/her to undertake country visits;

-13. Appeals to the Secretary-General and to the Executive Secretary of the United Nations Economic Commission for Europe to provide the Rapporteur with all necessary assistance for the successful fulfilment of his/her mandate;
+13. Appeals to the Secretary-General and to the Executive Secretary of the United Nations Economic Commission for Europe to provide the Special Rapporteur with all necessary assistance for the successful fulfilment of his/her mandate;

-14. Encourages Parties, United Nations agencies and other intergovernmental and non-governmental organizations, as well as the private sector, members of the public, and all other relevant stakeholders, to engage in a process of consultation, dialogue and cooperation with the Rapporteur to enable him/her to fulfil his/her mandate effectively;
+14. Encourages Parties, United Nations agencies and other intergovernmental and non-governmental organizations, as well as the private sector, members of the public, and all other relevant stakeholders, to engage in a process of consultation, dialogue and cooperation with the Special Rapporteur to enable him/her to fulfil his/her mandate effectively;

-15. Encourages the Rapporteur to cooperate with the relevant United Nations organizations and specialized agencies and the secretariats of relevant multilateral agreements with a view to promoting synergy and avoiding duplication;
+15. Encourages the Special Rapporteur to cooperate with the relevant United Nations organizations and specialized agencies and the secretariats of relevant multilateral agreements with a view to promoting synergy and avoiding duplication;

 16. Recognizes the importance of ensuring the provision of adequate funding to support the work on environmental defenders;